- Featured Modules

 - Use Cases

 The institutional and industrial cleaning industry helps prevent health risks for several working environments.
 But the industry itself comes with its own set of hazards, and since workers can move between several different work environments, it can be difficult for employers to control hazards.

 That said, employers are responsible for their workers’ wellbeing, just like any other industry.
 Here are some of the most common hazards in the cleaning industry and the standards that employers should know.

-Cleaning chemicals are one of the most common risks posed to cleaning workers, as they interact with them on a daily basis.
+Some janitorial cleaning services use different cleaning chemicals and these are considered one of the most common risks posed to cleaning workers, as they interact with them on a daily basis.

 However, the amount of risk posed by a product depends on a number of factors, including:

 As an employer, the best way to keep your workers safe is to determine the exact commercial cleaning needs of the job.
 If cleaning chemicals aren’t necessary, employees shouldn’t use them.

 If they are necessary, take the time to review any health hazards associated with certain chemicals so that you can train your employees accordingly.
 You should also take the time to train employees in the proper usage and safe storage of these chemicals and how to safely clean up chemical spills.